 When you do not have migraine, practice the asanas given below.
 Forward bending asanas calm the tense nerves and muscles in the head and correct hormonal imbalances.
 Drink two litres of hot water in a day and practice alternate nostril breathing 3 times in a day when stomach is empty.

 Diabetes Mellitus is a common metabolic and nutritional disorder caused due to high levels of sugar in the blood and urine.
-Insufficient production of insulin, a hormone secreted by pancreas, increases blood sugar levels, or when the body cells do not respond effectively to insulin.
-When this imbalance is not corrected, it can lead to heart problems, kidney disease, vision impairment and other problems.
+Insufficient production of insulin, a hormone secreted by pancreas, increases blood sugar levels, and when the body cells do not respond effectively to insulin.
+When this imbalance is not corrected on time, it can lead to heart problems, kidney disease, vision impairment and other problems.

 Causes Heredity, obesity, stress, unhealthy eating habits.

 Symptoms Lethargy, fatigue, frequent urination, weight loss, craving for sweets, excessive thirst, increased hunger, blurred vision, slow healing of wounds, increased susceptibility to infections, numbness in hands and feet.

-Asanas and Pranayama massage the abdomen, increase the gastric fire, burn the excess sugar, regulate the functions of liver and pancreas.
+Asanas and Pranayama massage the abdomen, increase gastric fire, burn the excess sugar, regulate the functions of liver and pancreas.
 When practiced regularly with dedication for few months they will provide permanent relief.

-Viparita Karani is beneficial when practiced in the evening after returning home from work, as it removes physical strain and stress.
-It is practiced by the beginners as a preparatory asana for Sarvangasana.
+Viparita Karani is beneficial when practiced in the evening after returning home from work.
+It is practiced as a preparatory asana for Sarvangasana.

 Cautions: Do not practice this asana after any surgery, when there is retinal problems, during a headache or during menstruation.

 1. Relieves overall fatigue, muscle fatigue and pain.

 2. Relieves leg pain, swelling in the legs, heals varicose veins.

 3. Refreshes the brain, calms the tense nerves, balances the hormones.

 4. Relaxes the heart, improves venous return from lower extremity.
 5. Improves circulation in the whole body

 Coming out of the asana